EricssonResearch/EDHOC/draft-selander-lake-edhoc.md

 EDHOC with asymmetric authentication (signature, static DH) offers identity protection of Party U against active attacks and identity protection of Party V against passive attacks.
 The roles should be assigned to protect the most sensitive identity, typically that which is not possible to infer from routing information in the lower layers.
 EDHOC with symmetric authentication does not offer protection of the PSK identifier ID_PSK.
 Protection of PSK identifiers are posible but requires a four message protocol to achieve mutual authentication.

-Compared to {{SIGMA}}, EDHOC adds an explicit method type and expands the message authentication coverage to additional elements such as algorithms, application data, and previous messages.
+Compared to {{SIGMA}}, EDHOC adds an explicit method type and expands the message authentication coverage to additional elements such as algorithms, auxiliary data, and previous messages.
 This protects against an attacker replaying messages or injecting messages from another session.

 EDHOC also adds negotiation of connection identifiers and downgrade protected negotiation of cryptographic parameters, i.e. an attacker cannot affect the negotiated parameters.
 A single session of EDHOC does not include negotiation of cipher suites, but it enables Party V to verify that the selected cipher suite is the most preferred cipher suite by U which is supported by both U and V.